drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 : Pass `--cleanup-on-fail` to `helm upgrade`.

 skip_tls_verify
 : Do not check for a valid certificate when connecting to the kubernetes api.
+This param is ignored if `skip_kubeconfig` is `true`.

 See [docs/parameter_reference.md](https://github.com/pelotech/drone-helm3/blob/master/docs/parameter_reference.md) for a more detailed explanation of these parameters.